codota/tabnine-vscode/README.md

 Tabnine for Teams provides expert inline coding guidance with an AI assistant privately trained on your team’s coding standards.
 <br />

-## GitHub and GitLab Integration
+## GitHub, GitLab and Bitbucket Integration

-Tabnine makes it easy and secure for team admins to grant their AI assistant access to their Github and GitLab repositories.
+Tabnine makes it easy and secure for team admins to grant their AI assistant access to their Github, GitLab and Bitbucket repositories.
 Simply assign the repositories you want your AI assistant to learn from.
 <br />

 ![Github integration](https://raw.githubusercontent.com/codota/tabnine-vscode/master/assets/hub-github-Integration.gif)